nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   - Task Name can be any alphanumeric value (containing only alphabets and / or numbers).
   - Task status is simply *true* to signify the task is completed or *false* otherwise.
   - Task progress is a percentage value indicating how much of the task is done.
-  - Task deadline is indicated by a date and time with format *DD-MM-YYYY hh:mm:ss*
+  - Task deadline is indicated by a date and time with the format *DD-MM-YYYY hh:mm:ss*

 Example: `edittask 3 tn/Finish project status/true` changes the name of task 3 in the list to Finish project, and the done status to true, indicating the task is completed.